Main research and teaching areas:

 I hold a PhD in Social Anthropology from the University of Gothenburg.
 My doctoral thesis from 2009 builds on a one-year ethnographic fieldwork in a Palestinian refugee camp in the West Bank.
 In short, the thesis dealt with the many ways that the camp inhabitants tried to maintain continuity, morality and a normal order despite repeated emergencies during the second intifada.
 I have also done research about Danes and Swedes with a Palestinian background and their diasporic practices, while being a post doc at the Department of Anthropology, University of Copenhagen.
 In addition, I have carried out fieldwork in UN-run schools for Palestinian refugee children, focusing on processes of gendered identity formations.
+I have also studied the encounters between newly arrived Palestinian refugees and staff at the Swedish Public Employment Service.
+I was particularly interested in how the refugees’ experiences of violence were dealt with in these meetings and the moral issues and bureaucratic strategies that emerged.
 I have also worked as a researcher and teacher at the Centre of Middle Eastern Studies, Lund University.

 I have experience of teaching, supervising and examining undergraduate as well as graduate students of Social Anthropology and of interdisciplinary courses such as Global Studies, Human Rights and Middle Eastern Studies.